 Once you have finished, save your extra.
 Click on the extra to either assign the lesson, delete the lesson or share it with your colleagues.

-Lift-Off is a cost-effective and affordable intervention solution, giving schools all of the tools needed to provide empowering, impactful and innovative intervention.
-As well as boosting attainment in maths and English, Lift-Off is designed to support children in developing the growth mindset required to become better all-round learners.
-Empowering children to become confident, resilient learners is central to the programme, and is what makes Lift-Off so distinctive and unlike other intervention solutions.
+Coaching for Schools is a cost-effective and affordable intervention solution, giving schools all of the tools needed to provide empowering, impactful and innovative intervention.
+As well as boosting attainment in maths and English, Coaching is designed to support children in developing the growth mindset required to become better all-round learners.
+Empowering children to become confident, resilient learners is central to the programme, and is what makes Coaching so distinctive and unlike other intervention solutions.

-If you are interested in accessing Lift-Off you will find more information about it and how to get started here.
+If you are interested in accessing Coaching you will find more information about it and how to get started here.

 The resources tab at the top of the page contains everything you will need to make the most out of Doodle at your school.
 This is your 'go-to' page for all the resources you will need to launch Doodle at your school and implement it successfully, and to help you make the most out of Doodle as the year goes on.
 Simply click on Resources and you will find: